 - Visible deformity

 If you think your child has a sprained or broken ankle, it is important to seek medical attention.
-The doctor will examine the ankle, foot, and the lower part of your child’s leg carefully.
+The doctor will examine the ankle, foot, and lower part of your child’s leg carefully.
 They will also check your child’s foot to see if it is tender and will also move his or her foot to determine how well they can move the ankle joint.

-If your child has a more severe injury, the doctor will recommend one or more of these tests to diagnose the injury with a better accuracy:
+If your child has a more severe injury, the doctor will recommend one or more of these tests to diagnose the injury with better accuracy: